mydataglobal/bylaws/README.md

 The affairs and the activities of the Association are managed by its board of directors (hereafter “the Board”).

-The Board is composed of a minimum of six (6) and a maximum of ten (10) members.
+The Board is composed of a minimum of seven (7) and a maximum of eleven (11) members.

 ## 4.2 Board elections